prashant-de/Cluistering-Project-2/task2/ReportForTask2.md

 * [cite_start]**Data Integration & Debugging:** I successfully connected the filtered grid data format (`points` array) generated in the preprocessing step with my custom K-Means algorithm, ensuring the entire script executed seamlessly without errors[cite: 63, 99, 141].

 ### 5) Exact prompts used
 > [cite_start]"I have a CSV file containing the boundary coordinates of South Korea.
 Can you write a Python script using the Shapely library that generates a 100x100 mesh grid over this area and filters out only the points inside the boundary?" [cite: 64, 100, 142]

 > [cite_start]"Can you write a Matplotlib code snippet that takes this preprocessed data and visualizes the whole process in a 4-panel horizontal subplot?
 The final panel should display the K-Means clusters with their final centroids marked as stars." [cite: 65, 101, 143]
+> [cite_start]"I have a CSV file containing the boundary coordinates of South Korea.
+Can you write a Python script using the Shapely library that generates a 100x100 mesh grid over this area and filters out only the points inside the boundary?" [cite: 64, 100, 142]

+> [cite_start]"Can you write a Matplotlib code snippet that takes this preprocessed data and visualizes the whole process in a 4-panel horizontal subplot?
+The final panel should display the K-Means clusters with their final centroids marked as stars." [cite: 65, 101, 143]